Kylie Jenner And Tyga Splits?

 Are Kylie Jenner and Tyga splitting for good?
-They’ve been known to have an on-and-off relationship for the past few years and considering that, it wouldn’t be really much of a surprise if they were off again!
+They’ve been known to have an on-and-off relationship for the past few years and considering that, it wouldn’t be really much of a surprise if they were off again.
 They were last seen hanging out in public on March 13 and after that, there were no more pictures of the couple.
 Tyga has also been noticeably absent in Kylie’s latest Instagram feed while the rapper has his hands full on “partying” every night, going Kylie-less.
 Something fishy is certainly going between these two lovers.
 Did Kylie Jenner and Tyga split?

 Are they calling it quits again?

-Kylie’s media platforms have always included her beau, Tyga whether in videos or photos.
-They’re very bold in confessing their love for each other—remember, when Kylie and Tyga were sort of lock in a tight embrace while the Keeping Up With The Kardashians star was going topless?
+Kylie’s media platforms have always included her beau, Tyga, whether in videos or photos.
+They’re very bold in confessing their love for each other — remember when Kylie and Tyga were sort of locked in a tight embrace while the Keeping Up With the Kardashians star was going topless?
 They’re very open and public when it comes to their relationship.

 The couple had even reached a point wherein their fans thought they were getting married.
 Kylie is almost 19 so it’s pretty much legal for her to marry.
-And that photo wherein Jenner was carrying King, Tyga’s four-year-old son during their family vacation in Costa Rica shows that Kylie may have some motherly material in her.

-But, they denied the rumors and confessed that they are very much in love with no plans of marriage just yet.
-So much for that!
-Anyway, the couple is currently the topic as the next Hollywood celebrities splitting up in the near future, or much sooner than we might be expecting.
+And that photo showing Jenner carrying King, Tyga’s 4-year-old son, during their family vacation in Costa Rica shows that Kylie may have some motherly material in her.
+But they denied the rumors and confessed that they are very much in love with no plans of marriage just yet.

 A post shared by Kylie (@kyliejenner) on